Redmi Note 7: Other features

 The phone has a gyroscope, proximity sensor, and fingerprint sensor.
-It has two Nano-SIM slots; one of them is a hybrid, capable of holding either a SIM or a microSD card.
-Either slot can, if equipped with a SIM, can be configured as the primary one.
+It has two nano-SIM slots, one of which is a hybrid for SIM or microSD card.

-Among other features, there is FM radio with recording, USB type-C, Dual SIM, face unlock, notification LED etc.
+The phones support FM radio with recording, USB type-C connector, and face unlock, and have a small LED indicator.

-An IR blaster, emulating an infrared remote control, and a 3.5 mm headphone jack are fitted.
+An IR blaster which can emulate an infrared remote control, and a 3.5 mm headphone jack are fitted.

 Release

 The Chinese version of Redmi Note 7 was launched in Beijing on 15 January 2019.

 The Indian versions of Redmi Note 7 and Redmi Note 7 Pro were launched together in New Delhi, India on 28 February 2019.

 The Global version of Redmi Note 7 was launched on 6 March 2019.

 The Chinese version of Redmi Note 7 Pro was launched on 18 March 2019.

 There will not be a global version of the Redmi Note 7 Pro.

 The Indian version of Redmi Note 7S was launched on 20 May 2019.